 When teaching, few of the experiments conducted in the real world may be dangerous or even very expensive.
 By simulating real-world environments, AR & VR can aid students in practical learning.
 These technologies also apply to some professions where many hours of training are required to gain proficiency—for example, surgeons or pilots.
 Using AR & VR, students gain knowledge without having to worry about any operational limits.
 AR, VR, and AI are distinct technologies, and AI helps create dynamic Unser interfaces and helps.

 Personalize each user’s experience.
 For example, in AR, a 3D representation of the natural world is constructed so that digital objects can co-exist with real-world objects.
 AI models are then used to build a map of the world and track motion within it.
 Thanks to the incredibly powerful deep neural nets, the realistic occlusion and inference of 3D objects in real-time are now possible.

 AI is a fast-developing technology and is outpacing policy and oversight.
 This development, in turn, raises many questions for educators and technology leaders to consider.
 Let’s look at a few examples.

 1. How can students’ privacy and data be protected?

-Most of the existing off-the-shelf AI tools have been built for commercial purposes and not specifically designed for an educational environment.
+Most of the existing off-the-shelf tools for AI in online education have been built for commercial purposes and not specifically designed for an educational environment.
 They have not been designed to support school system compliances nor with any student privacy laws.
 Without adequate data protection, the use of AI-driven applications may put students at risk for future discrimination.

 2. Will AI exacerbate the digital divide in society with biases and unequal impact?